-A career in law is a rewarding experience both in terms of financial benefits and the sense of fulfillment in helping the citizens of the society, by making them aware and understanding about basic human rights it gives.
-The first step in starting a career in Law is to pursue an undergraduate program like LLB/BBA LLB.
-Upon completion of the course, you can either start practicing law/join a legal firm.
-Another option is to enroll in a postgraduate program like LLM in order to advance knowledge and gain requisite career skills.
+A career in law is a rewarding experience both in terms of financial benefits and the sense of fulfilment in helping the citizens of the society, by making them aware and understanding about basic human rights it gives.
+The first step in starting a career in Law in India is to pursue an undergraduate program like LLB/BBA LLB after 12th.
+Upon completion of the course, you can either start practising law/join a legal firm.
+Another option is to enrol in a postgraduate program like LLM in order to advance knowledge and gain requisite career skills.

 When it comes to the different paths that can be followed, it is important to note that a Law graduate can either work in the conventional profiles or can opt for administrative work.
 So, if you are wondering that what jobs are there in law then, go here is a list of some of the major profiles or sectors you can work in to build a successful career in Law:

 Here are various types of law careers:

 - Corporate Lawyer

 - Banking and Insurance: Administrative Law Officer, Specialist Law Office